Changing the World by Opening Your Mouth: An Interview with Valentijn Dhaenens

 DR: At what point did you decide to use the loop station?
 Was that there at the beginning of conceiving this piece or–?

 VD: Yes.
-The one thing that was important to me because it was a show about what you can do with your mouth is that I could do it all live and nothing was pre-recorded, but of course it was manipulated in a lot of ways.
+The one thing that was important to me, because it was a show about what you can do with your mouth, is that I could do it all live and nothing was pre-recorded, but of course it was manipulated in a lot of ways.
 I thought of doing all these speeches in one mix and I thought: ‘It’s not going to work doing speech after speech, people will need some time to just sit back and grasp on what they’ve just heard.’
-So I came up quite easily with this idea of putting, like, small sounds, little songs to put a bit of timeframe of the speech that was going to come or the speech that they’ve just heard, just to have these intervals that could also talk to the heart, and not use their brains all the time.
+So I came up quite easily with this idea of putting in small sounds, little songs, to put a bit of timeframe of the speech that was going to come or the speech that they’ve just heard, just to have these intervals that could also talk to the heart, and not use their brains all the time.
 I didn’t know what I was going to sing but I’ve always been quite a singer, I mean not a very good one – well, I’m okay with singing, but I’ve always got harmonies in my head or even when I hear a song on the radio I always try to look for a second voice – that comes quite naturally and easily quickly to me.

 DR: Have you had training as a musician?

 VD: No, well, no. No, not really.
-As a kid I learnt the notes, and I was in a choir for several years, I played a little bit of guitar, but I never did, really, serious musical training.
+As a kid I learnt the notes, and I was in a choir for several years, I played a little bit of guitar, but I never did really serious musical training.

 DR: In terms of stagecraft for that piece – I saw it in Soho Theatre [but from] what I’ve seen in a video of that piece, it looks like you have a really long desk and it looks like you’re in a laboratory of some kind?
 Was that incidental or deliberate in some way?